Published on December 17th, 2014 | by Sharilyn Johnson0

 But I think paying good money for (what may be) Stephen Colbert’s germ-riddled bathrobe wins it.
 It’s everything you want in a case of extreme fan behavior: an absurd amount of effort, with just the perfect amount of creepiness thrown in (albeit unintentional).

 It all started with an under-the-radar post on Reddit.
 A user walked past the show’s studio one Wednesday morning, and snapped a photo of a sign reading, “Tip of the Garage, Wag of the Sale.
 10/23, 10 a.m.”

 October 23?
 But that’s tomorrow!

 What were they planning to sell?
 It could be old cables and office supplies.
 Stacks of books that publicists send to the show every day.
-An array of props and wardrobe.
+Perhaps an array of props and wardrobe.
 Maybe even that cool light-up COLBERT sign that hung above the Colbchella stage.
 No concrete information was available, so all I could do was speculate.

 I was determined to get in on this.
 The problem?
 I live in Toronto.

 I sprung into action, soliciting assistance from everyone I knew in New York.
 I offered cash.
 I offered lifetime love and appreciation.
 Anything to get someone to go on my behalf.
 Turns out, way too many of my friends are employed with fancy day jobs.
 The remaining trust fund hipster types whined that midtown Manhattan was just so goshdarn far from Brooklyn.
-(You poor things, by all means put your feet up on that wooden crate and I’ll bring you a PBR.)

 By the end of the day, all I had were “maybes.”